C-opt/idea_flux/README.md

 ### Motivation & Analysis
 Given a fixed number of comments, how can we measure the conversation engagement of a given topic?
 That is, given a fixed n, how can we measure the branching factor of different comments graphs?

-Let's illustrate it with two examples with n = 5
+Let's illustrate the current measurement with two possible comments sections:
 - Sun-like graph
 - Queue graph